BradleySeguraBorbon/Smark-Automated-Ads/smark/doc/docs/faq/common-questions.md

 ### 🤖 Does AI replace my content?

-No. The AI tool **suggests placeholder values** and optionally fills the email subject.
+Yes.
+The AI tool **replace placeholder values** and fills the email subject.
 You can always modify the results manually before sending.

 ---